mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 ### Common Computational Graph Structure Problems

-To check a computational graph structure, save the computational graph to a summary file by referring to [Collecting Summary Record](https://www.mindspore.cn/mindinsight/docs/en/r2.0/summary_record.html), and then use [MindInsight](https://www.mindspore.cn/mindinsight/docs/en/r2.0/dashboard.html#computational-graph-visualization) to visualize the computational graph.
+To check a computational graph structure, save the computational graph to a summary file by referring to [Collecting Summary Record](https://www.mindspore.cn/mindinsight/docs/en/r2.0/summary_record.html), and then use [MindSpore Insight](https://www.mindspore.cn/mindinsight/docs/en/r2.0/dashboard.html#computational-graph-visualization) to visualize the computational graph.

 Conclusion: